max-petruzzi/GenAI-Coding-Education-App/README.md

 # Generative-AI-enabled Mobile App for Coding Education

-This was the 1st place winning project in the 2023 McKinsey Digital Hackathon.
+This was the 1st place-winning project in the 2023 McKinsey Digital Hackathon.
 In collaboration with Code.org, the goal of this work was to help bring coding education to developing countries.

 ### Contributors:
 Mihir Dhamankar (Carnegie Mellon), Joanna Kennedy (MIT/Harvard), Max Petruzzi (MIT), and Weizhe Zhao (Cornell)